The Sidehackers: Plot

-With Rommel and J.C. left in the quarry, no guns on them, the two men brawl.
-When Rommel manages to gain the upper hand, he elects to walk away when the police are about to arrive, but J.C. picks up a gun from one of his dead henchmen (previously killed by Crapout) and shoots Rommel from behind.
-The last images of the film are a flashback of Rommel and his fiancée rolling about in a grassy field, superimposed over a shot of Rommel's dead body.
+Rommel and J.C. find each other in the quarry and fight.
+Rommel manages to gain the upper hand, and when the police arrive he decides to walk away.
+J.C. finds a gun dropped by one of his dead henchmen and shoots Rommel in the back.
+The last images of the film are a flashback of Rommel and Rita rolling about in a grassy field, superimposed over a shot of Rommel's dead body.